 You can get rid of aphids with these natural DIY solutions.
 Aphids are deterred by strong-smelling scents and essential oils like peppermint or neem.
 You can easily create an anti-aphid spray to water your plants with neem.
 Finally, spread a small layer of diatomaceous earth.

 Also Read: Neem Oil Guide For Pest Control and Diatomaceous Earth Guide

 Spider mites are not only creepy looking, but they also cause major issues for your plants and your home!
 Most spider mite infestations will need a magnifying glass to really see them.
 You can tell you have an infestation if you find silky webbing around your plants.

 There’s no need to panic if you do find a spider mite infestation on your plants.
 As creepy as they are, you can get rid of them pretty quickly.

 To get rid of spider mites, water down and brush off all the mite webs.
 Next, change your plant’s soil with fresh soil and clean out the pot.
 If you notice any dead or rotting roots, be sure to cut them off.
-Similarly with aphids, you’ll want to make a DIY plant protection spray and spread some diatomaceous earth.
+Similarly, with aphids, you’ll want to make a DIY plant protection spray and spread some diatomaceous earth.

 Step Four: Getting Rid of Tiny Black Bugs on Plants

-1. Controlling soil moisture with a regular watering schedule and properly draining your plants.
+- Using a regular watering schedule and properly draining your plants.

-6. Properly storing and cleaning all gardening tools and soil.
+- Properly storing and cleaning all gardening tools and soil.

 Step Five: Preventing Future Infestations